Nationally Standardized Achievement Tests for Colorado Homeschoolers

 The Colorado Home School Statute requires homeschooled children to comply with Option 1 or 2 above, sometime during the odd grade levels (3rd, 5th, 7th, 9th, 11th).
 The tests can be given at any time throughout the year, but obviously (and logically), most parents don’t do either one until toward the end of their homeschool year.

 What Are Nationally Standardized Achievement Tests?

 Excerpted from The Colorado Homeschool Law In A Nutshell: They’re pretty much what you think they are: a booklet, a No. 2 pencil, don’t start until the instructor says so, fill in the little circles to indicate your answer.

-Many of the leading tests were never intended to measure teaching OR learning.
+Many of the leading tests were never intended to measure teaching.
+Or learning.

 Each test has different types of scores.
 Here’s how to understand the results.

 SAT was created to be a strong force against the score-obsessed education machine known as standardized testing.
-Here’s 10 compelling reasons to oppose such tests.

 Achievement Test Providers

 Offering the Stanford Achievement Test and the ITBS (Iowa Test of Basic Skills).
 These tests may only be administered by pre-approved testers.

 My personal favorite.
 Homeschool veterans Donny and Sandy Ball offer the 1970 version of the CAT (because academic standards were higher then), plus the newer CAT/6 TerraNova2.
 Their testings services are available 12 months of the year.
 (Note: This is unusual because not all testing companies allow you to test year-round.
 Instead they stick to specific ‘testing seasons’.)